-About 3.4 million individuals are diagnosed with neutropenia every year, and about one million people are diagnosed with drug-induced neutropenia annually.
+About three out of every one million individuals are diagnosed with agranulocytosis, (the complete loss of neutrophils) every year, and about one out of every one million people is diagnosed with drug-induced neutropenia annually.

 Individuals who experience infections during severe, prolonged episodes of neutropenia have an increased risk of fatality.
 Morbidity also correlates with the length of time elapsed before the first dose of antibiotics is administered for a neutropenic fever (which accompanies an infection).
 Serious medical complications, like infection, occur in about 21% of patients with cancer and neutropenic fever.

 Morbidity usually involves infections during severe, prolonged episodes of neutropenia.

 Infections associated with neutropenia are treated with antibiotics.
 Other symptoms of the disease may be treated with blood transfusions, recombinant G-CSF (granulocyte-colony stimulating factor), recombinant G-CSF (granulocytes colony-stimulating factor), corticosteroids, splenectomy (surgical removal of the spleen) or bone marrow transplant.